You want smart political talk without the meltdowns?

 What was going to happen to the uranium?

-Well it was but what they did is they they purposefully funneled all of this and got away from all the approval process by partnering with a trucking company as a means of basically circumventing the normal process for anybody to to you know literally travel with this stuff and have access to this.
+But what they did is they purposefully funneled all of this and got away from all the approval process by partnering with a trucking company as a means of basically circumventing the normal process for anybody to, you know, literally travel with this stuff and have access to this.

-They did it through a third party and that has caught a lot of attention of members of Congress.
+They did it to a third party, and that has caught a lot of attention in members of Congress.

 Stay right there.